Research is the attempt to derive generalisable new knowledge, including studies that aim to generate

 benchmarks and standards, asking questions such as ‘Are all patients in A+E being treated within four

 hours?’
 Audit usually involves analysing existing data, but can involve simple questionnaires or

 In order to determine whether a project is research, please complete the simple decision tree on the Health Research Authority (HRA) website.
 Research projects must not be conducted without the appropriate approvals.
 Members of staff are not insured or indemnified by the Trust unless activities are properly approved.

 Approval for non-research projects

-Please forward confirmation that the study is not research, a completed study registration form, study proposal and any signed and dated CVs (signed within the last three years) for all individuals working on the study to SalfordRDamendments@srft.nhs.uk.
-Please ensure the study registration form has been signed by the study lead and study supervisor/ department lead before sending.
-The RM&S team will coordinate the final signature on behalf of the R&I department once the study has been reviewed.
+Please forward confirmation that the study is not research, a completed project registration form, project protocol and any signed and dated CVs (signed within the last three years) for all individuals working on the study to RDResearch@srft.nhs.uk.
+Please ensure the project registration form has been signed by the study lead and study supervisor/department lead before sending.
+The RM&S team will coordinate the final signature on behalf of the R&I department once the project has been reviewed.